 Interested?
 We’re ready to hear from you!

 “I’m a trained environmental engineer but have gone on work in the growing area of cybersecurity.
 That might sound surprising, but here, you’re able to apply your skills with flexibility.
-There’s a movement and progression at Accenture that works for me.
+There are a movement and progression at Accenture that works for me.
 During the week I’m motivating offshore teams.
 On weekends I enjoy a different kind of energy – in dance.
 Bollywood is my style.”

 – Anshika, Engineering Graduate